SU(2) representations and a large surgery formula: Instanton L-space knots

 \quad

 In this subsection, we prove the following graded version of K\"{u}nneth formula for the connected sum of two knots.

-\bprop Suppose $Y_1$ and $Y_2$ are two irreducible rational homology spheres and $K_1\subset Y_1$, $K_2\subset Y_2$ are two knots so that $Y_1(K_1)$ and $Y_2(K_2)$ are both irreducible.
+\bprop Suppose $Y_1$ and $Y_2$ are two irreducible closed $3$-manifolds and $K_1\subset Y_1$, $K_2\subset Y_2$ are two rationally null-homologous knots such that $Y_1(K_1)$ and $Y_2(K_2)$ are both irreducible.
 Suppose is the connected sum of two knots.
 Then there is a minimal genus Seifert surface $S$ of $K^\p$ with the following properties. \benu \item There is a $2$-sphere $\Sigma\subset Y^\p$ intersecting the knot $K^\p$ in two points and intersecting $S$ in arcs.